beaubreedlove/FantasyFootball/rules.md

             1. Each of the odd numbered rounds starting with the first round will draft in the determined draft order.
             1. Each of the even numbered rounds will draft in reverse order.
     1.  <a id="keepers">Keepers</a>
-        1. Starting in the 2022 season, managers may elect to keep players from previous seasons within the limitations laid out ini this section.
+        1. Starting in the 2022 season, managers may elect to keep players from previous seasons within the limitations laid out in this section.
         1. Keeper elections must be made by end of day, 5 days before the draft.
         1. Cost of keeping a player
             1. The first year a player is kept, they will cost one draft round less than the round they were drafted the previous year.